reflectoring/reflectoring.github.io/_posts/2020-03-04-spring-security-password-handling.md

 slow gradual migration.**

 Luckily, we don't need to implement this logic on our own. **Spring Security can migrate passwords to the default password encoding.**
-The `DelegatingPasswordEncoder` compares the encoding algorithm after every successful authentication.
+`DelegatingPasswordEncoder` compares the encoding algorithm after every successful authentication.
 If the encoding algorithm of the password is different from the current password encoder, the `DaoAuthenticationProvider` will update the encoded password with the current password encoder and override it in the database using `DatabaseUserDetailPasswordService`.

-If the password encoder, that we use now, gets old and insecure in a couple of years, we can just put another, more secure password encoder as default password encoder.
-After that, all passwords will be upgraded to new encoding gradually.
+If the password encoder we're currently using gets old and insecure in a couple of years, we can just set another, more secure password encoder as the default encoder.
+After that, **Spring Security will gradually migrate all passwords to the new encoding automatically**.

 ### Calculating the Optimal Work Factor
 How to choose the suitable work factor for the password encoder? **Spring Security recommends tuning the